Bri-J-C/CurtainController/HARDWARE.md

 - **Bipolar Stepper Motor** (200 steps/revolution typical) https://a.co/d/01f4S5y
 - **12-24V Power Supply** (2A+ recommended for motor) i have a ton of these laying around.
 - **Buck Converter** for ESP32 5v Power https://a.co/d/2wXIIM7
-- **Perf Board** Used this kit, which included headers, pins, and terminal blocks which are all necessary for this project. https://a.co/d/gyRBBOJ
+- **Perf Board** 4cm x 6cm Used this kit, which included headers, pins, and terminal blocks which are all necessary for this project. https://a.co/d/gyRBBOJ

 ### Optional
 - Capacitor (100µF) across motor power supply for stability ( i didnt use but read youre supposed to)